SpeedKillsx/EasyNodule/Readme.md

 1. **Sign Up / Login**: Create an account or login with your existing credentials to access the application features.
 2. **Add a Patient**: Register patient information (name, age, gender, etc.) for future reference and classification.
-3. **Select Patient & Upload CT Scan**: Select the patient and upload a CT scan for nodule classification.
+3. **Select Patient & Upload segmented CT Scan**: Select the patient and upload a segmented CT scan for nodule classification.
 4. **Classify Nodules**: Use the integrated deep learning model to classify nodules as benign or malignant.
 You may select different classification methods (strict, majority, or threshold-based) depending on the analysis needed.
 5. **Generate Reports**: Generate a PDF report including classification results, assessments, and recommendations.
 6. **View Statistics**: Visualize trends and patient data, including the prevalence of malignant nodules by region and risk factors such as smoking and family history.